 What Keynotes are you looking forward to?

-I am excited to see the Corenote Speaker Satya Nadella for a few reasons.
+I’m excited to see the Corenote speaker, Satya Nadella, for a few reasons.
 For one, we are supporting his presentation!
 I’ve also seen Satya speak in the past, and he has a great delivery that I always enjoy.

 As someone who has attended Inspire previously, what tip would you give to the first time (or returning) attendee?

 Take advantage of all the networking opportunities.
 There are a lot of Microsoft partners at Inspire.
 Unlike Ignite where Microsoft is focused on delivering information, Inspire is focused on networking and there are all sorts of after parties, breakouts, and sessions happening at the conference.
 I think taking advantage of those is the biggest piece of advice I can give to someone going to Inspire for the first time.

 Will you be doing anything for fun during the conference?